- Visiting Assistant Professor of Psychology

 I am a clinical psychologist by training, with specialized experience in the treatment of anxiety, bipolar disorder, borderline personality, obsessive-compulsive disorder, and substance use disorders.

-I co-teach the course Introduction to Psychological Science (PSYC 100) with Professor Cindy Frantz and lead an upper-level seminar on self-destructive behaviors (PSYC 425).
+I currently teach an advanced methods course in (neuro-) psychological assessment (PSYC 325) and an upper-level seminar on self-destructive behaviors (PSYC 425).

 At Oberlin, I direct the Cognition, Affect, Self-regulation, & Health (C.A.S.H.)
 Laboratory.
 Our research examines self-regulatory processes in various “affective contexts”: stimuli and situations we consider important due to perceived emotional valence or value.

 We are particularly interested in how cognitive control over emotion-related attention and behavioral impulses confers risk for psychopathology.

 The C.A.S.H. lab focuses especially on self-destructive behaviors, such as binge-eating or food restriction, impulsive risk-taking, compulsive ritualistic acts, as well as nonsuicidal self-injury (NSSI) and suicide.

 Kenneth Allen '09, visiting assistant professor of psychology, was recently interviewed by the New Republic magazine for a piece on the destructive nature of "eco-" tourism.